-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Yes No

 Does your institution have an application fee?
+X

+,

-Amount of application fe\$65, \$75 for International Students
+Amount of application fee: \$65, \$75 for Intern ational Students

+••

+Yes No

 Can it be waived for applicants with financial need?
+X

+If you have an application fee and an on-line application option, please indicate policy for students

+Х Same fee

+Free

+Reduced

+Can on-line application fee be wa ived for Yes No

+applicants with financial need? Х

+C14 Application closing date

+- Yes No •

+Does your institution have an applic ation closing X

+Date ]

+Application closing date (fall) -

+Priority Date

 Yes No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Χ Same fee Free

-Reduced Yes No

-Can on-line application fee be waived for applicants with financial need?
-X NO

-C14 Application closing date

-Does your institution have an application closing Yes No

-date? Х

-Date

-Application closing date (fall) Priority Date

-C15 Are first-time, first-year students accepted for terr ne other than Yes No
+C15 Are first-time, first-year students accepted for term s other than the X

-CIS the fall? ns other than Х

-C16 Notification to applicants of admission decision so ent (fill in one only )
+C16 Notification to applicants of admi ssion decision se nt (fill in one only)

+1 On a mallion basis basismis o

-On a rolling basis beginning 1-Oct
+Χ On a rolling basis beginning (date): 1-Oct

-X By (date):
+By (date): -

 Other:

-C17 Reply policy for admitted applicants (fill in one only )
+C17 Reply policy for admitted applica nts (fill in one only)

 Must reply by (date):

+No set date - 4b 6 4

-Х No set date Must reply by May 1st or within 2 weeks if notified d thereafter
+Х Must reply by May 1st or within Other: 2 weeks if notified tnereatter

-Other:
+-

-Deadline for housing deposit (MMDD): Amount of housing deposit:
+Deadline for housing deposit (MMD) Amount of housing deposit: 1 -May \$100

+-

-Refundable if student does not enroll?
+Refundable if student does not enro 11 ?

-Yes, in full Yes, in part
+Yes, in full

+X Yes, in part

-Χ No
+No

 C18 Deferred admission

-Does your institution allow students to postpone enrol Iment after Yes No
+Does your institution allow students to poetpopo oprolle ment ofter Yes X No

+Does your institution allow students If yes, maximum perio • ^

+• 0 1/

-admission?
-If yes, maximum period of postponeme One Year Х
+One Year •

-One real

-C19 Early admission of high school students Yes No
+C19 Early admission of high school st udents

+Doos your institution allow high sole and students to enr all as full time first Yes No

-Does your institution allow high school students to enfirst-time, first-year (freshman) students one year or n school graduation? х
+Does your institution allow high scho oor students to enit on as run-ume, mst- Х

-C20 Common Application: Question removed from CDS.
-(Initiated during 2 2006-2007 cycle)
+C20 Common Application: Question re moved from CDS.
+(Initiated during 20 06-2007 cycle)

-C21-C22: Early Decision and Early Action Plans
+C21-C22: Early Decision and l Early Action F Plans

+C24 Early Decision

-C21 Early Decision Yes No
+621 Larry Decision Yes No

-Does your institution offer an early decision plan (an at that permits students to apply and be notified of an ac well in advance of the regular notification date and that to commit to attending if accepted) for first-time, first-applicants for fall enrollment? dmission decision at asks students X
+Does your institution offer an early decision plan (an admission plan that X

-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х If "yes," please complete the following: Early action closing date Early action notification date 11/1 12/24 - Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
-X
+If "yes," please complete the following:

+First or only early decision plan closing date

+First or only early decision plan notification date

+Other early decision plan closing date =

+Other early decision plan notification date -

+canor carry accounts plan notation and -

+For the Fall 2021 entering class:

+Number of early decision applications received by your institution

+Number of applicants admitted under early decision plan

+Please provide significant details about your early decision plan: -

+r lease provide significant details about your early decision plan.

+C22 Early action

+Yes No

+Do you have a nonbinding early action plan whereby students are X

+If "yes," please complete the following:

+Early action closing date

+,

+11/1

+Early action notification date 12/24

+.,

+Yes No

+Is your early action plan a "restrictive" plan under which you limit X